 Once the seller has agreed to your offer, a purchase agreement or sale contract should be drawn up by an Austrian solicitor.

 Once the contract is signed by all parties, the buyer might have to pay 10% of the purchase price as a deposit.
 This amount is put in a safe account until the property sale goes through.

 When the sale is final, your lawyer should register the transfer of ownership with the local registry office.
 Transfer and registration duties will also need to be paid.

 Property registration costs approximately 4.5% of the property’s value.
 It takes between nine and 32 days for the property to be registered.

 In Vienna, house prices vary throughout the city’s 23 districts.
 The lowest average property price is in the 10th district – Favoriten – where a property less than 50 square meters (538 square feet) is approximately 198,000 EUR (218,400 USD).
 The highest average property price is in the expensive 1st district – Innere Stadt – where a property more than 130 square meters (1,399 square feet) is approximately 1.64 million EUR (1.82 million USD).

-Other average home buying prices in Vienna include:
+Other average house prices in Vienna: